jamiemcstay/Project-1/README.md

 Once the user enters their information correctly into the inputs of the 'Subscribe to newsletter' form in the footer, they are redirected to response.html which recognises their submission, and offers them a free download of a new single.

-This will give the user clarificaiton that their information has been recieved and that they are in fact signed up to the newsletter, as well as please them by offering them a gift of sorts.
+This will give the user clarificaiton that their information has been recieved and that they are signed up to the newsletter, as well as offering them something in return for their support of the band.

-Also, I added some buttons that the user can click to download the single, return to the homepage, or to the bands page of spotify.
+Also, I added some buttons that the user can click to download the single, return to the homepage, or to the bands spotify page.

 ##### Desktop